Skip to Content

 The next oldest published project of mine (after putting together a random 1.14.4 modpack) is UnifyTags, a script which automatically unifies common items (and crafting recipes) created by multiple mods under the same name (e.g., two tech mods could have two separate tin ingots and blocks).
 Like Trigger the Music, I created it to act as a more permanent solution after mods which previously did this task like InstantUnify and UniDict were discontinued.
 The script uses a mod known as KubeJS and is effectively version-independent.
 I say that, but the KubeJS team like to make constant breaking changes to their underlying codebase that make it really hard to stay up-to-date and version-independent.
 Nowadays there's Almost Unified which took up the mantle for newer versions of Minecraft.

 There's also two discontinued tools I made called mdprpc and the newer zdpack for merging resource packs and datapacks together, as well as converting them to mods (Minecraft mods can be just thin shells around a merged resourcepack and datapack and not change any code).
 Mods can be loaded in all worlds (unlike datapacks or resource packs), so this was very useful for modpack creators.
 However, due to constant anti-virus false positives as well as not liking the electron-based gui system I decided to discontinue this.
 Modpack creators can now use a global datapack loader mod like Global Packs or Paxi to load data and resource packs in all worlds.
-Nevertheless, I still provide some basic functionality for data pack authors to export their work to mods using The Origin Creator, which you can read about here as well as my other Origins mod work.
+Nevertheless, I still provide some basic functionality for data pack authors to export their work to mods using The Origin Creator, which you can read about below.

 Another random project of mine is MinecraftWords, which is a list of common Minecraft words in txt file form.
 I generated this pretty quickly for some chat reactions and stuff.